 Todor Stoyanov, Amy Loutfi, Robert Krug och Andrey Kiselev, all involved in the Amici project

-Robots will perfom the dangerous parts of the job, while human operators will make sure the work gets done properly.
+Robots will perform the dangerous parts of the job, while human operators will make sure the work gets done properly.
 Robotics researchers at Örebro University are cooperating with industrial companies, and using virtual reality to develop ways to clean industrial machines, where the interaction between man and machine is extremely critical.

-"One goal of the project is that the people working with robots will enjoy their work and not get bored doing it," says Amy Loutfi, Professor of Information Technology and linked to the Center for Applied Autonomous Sensor Systems, AASS, at Örebro University.
+"One goal of the project is that the people working with robots will enjoy their work and not get bored doing it," says Amy Loutfi, Professor of Information Technology and linked to the Centre for Applied Autonomous Sensor Systems, AASS, at Örebro University.

 The research project is called "Amici" – friends in Italian – a name referring to the interaction between humans and robots.
 The project is funded by 3.4 MSEK by the Knowledge Foundation (KK-stiftelsen), and an equivalent amount is contributed by the companies involved with the project.

 Five researchers from AASS are working in the project, with the aim of developing a methodology for how robots are to clean industrial 3D printers.
 These printers must be cleaned between each production run, which use a raw material which is a toxic, metallic powder.

 "Today, this type of work is done by persons wearing protective clothing, in a poor working environment, and it takes a long time," says Amy Loutfi.